hapax/hapax.github.io/assets/simple-physics.md

 If the hardware store only stocks springs of stiffness $k = 100 \text{
 N/m}$, and you want a period of $t = 2$ s, how heavy should your pumpkin be?

+We've already seen examples of KISS when performing dimensional analysis.
+When choosing a list of relevant parameters, for instance, we neglected things that we did not expect , our answers are usually only correct to within an order of magnitude because we cannot determine the numbers out front.